Empowering People. Promoting Peace.

 - Working in cooperation with the Office of the Attorney General, the Massachusetts Office of Public Collaboration, and the Massachusetts Trial Court.

-Download a copy of our FSCM Mediation Services Brochure and watch the videos below to learn more about our services:
+Download a copy of our FSCM Mediation Services Brochure and watch the videos on the right to learn more about our services:

 If you would like more information about our mediation services, training programs or you are interested in volunteering, please contact us by phone or email.

 Learn more about the Mediation program in this video interview with Harriette Chandler and Sabrina Bohun.Watch Now

 Learn more about the Mediation program in this Connecting the Dots interview with Sabrina Bohun.Watch Now

 For information on other conflict resolution services across MA, visit Resolution Massachusettswww.resolutionma.org

 Proud Members of the National Association for Community Mediation.
 Working in cooperation with the Office of the Attorney General, the Massachusetts Office of Public Collaboration, and the Massachusetts Trial Court.nafcm.org